-Trade around the clock and never miss an opportunity with algorithmic trading, now available on a range of platforms when you choose the UK’s leading spread bet and CFD provider.1 Create and refine your own trading algorithms, or use off-the-shelf solutions, to speculate on our offering of over 17,000 markets.
+Trade around the clock and never miss an opportunity with algorithmic trading, now available on a range of platforms when you choose South Africa’s leading CFD provider.
+Create and refine your own trading algorithms, or use off-the-shelf solutions, to speculate on our offering of over 16,000 markets.

 What is algorithmic trading?

 Algorithmic trading uses computer codes and chart analysis to enter and exit trades according to set parameters such as price movements or volatility levels.
 Once the current market conditions match any predetermined criteria, trading algorithms can execute a buy or sell order on your behalf.
 This can save you time scanning the markets, and it means that your trades are executed almost instantly.

 With IG, algorithmic trading is made possible through partnerships with cutting-edge platforms such as ProRealTime and MetaTrader 4 (MT4), as well as with our native APIs.
 We also offer advanced technical analysis and charting tools to make algorithmic trading easy for you, whether you want to build and fully customise your own algorithms or use off-the-shelf solutions.

 Trade without letting emotions get in the way of realising profits or cutting losses

 Capitalise on rare or special events

 Create algorithms to act on infrequent events such as the Dow closing 500 below its 20-day moving average

 Use algorithms to finely tune risk management in your trading strategy, implementing stops and limits on your behalf

 Set your algorithms up and let them trade around your schedule, 24 hours, day or night